 2015 – THE PATH FORWARD

-But wait, there’s more: After having lost our lease at KRE due to bankruptcy and sale, we have just entered into escrow to purchase our new museum in Alameda, an Island in the Bay Area close to Oakland and San Francisco.
+But wait, there’s more: After having lost our lease at KRE due to bankruptcy and sale, we have just purchased for our museum 2.0 a building in Alameda, an Island in the Bay Area close to Oakland and San Francisco.
 See the details

 1. Stay tuned to radio on your iPad, iPhone, maybe you even have a real radio!
 See us if you want one.